 - crisis management,

 - travel and expenses (T&E) data management.

 Established travel management companies with global reach are the natural choice for large-scale corporations with thousands of employees and customers across the world.
+Travel risk management companies mostly focus on large corporate clients.
 But in recent years, large TMCs have given attention to small and medium enterprises (SMEs) as well.
 Below, we’ll compare offerings from four leaders in corporate travel.